Workflow for OP PSD2 Confirmation of Funds API

 3. TPP registers intent

-Now the TPP application is in possession of an access token.
+Now the client application is in possession of an access token.
 To advance, the TPP establishes mutually authenticated TLS with the host and uses the access token to make a POST call to the /authorizations endpoint.
 This registers the TPP's intent to access protected data.

 curl -vk --key key.pem --cert client.crt https://psd2.mtls.sandbox.apis.op.fi/confirmation-of-funds-psd2/v1/authorizations \